A Brief Background

 In June 2014 I cycled 150 miles from London to Amsterdam with the Football League and Prostate Cancer UK - I enjoyed this so much that I decided to sign up again for their 2015 event; but this time add some miles in before hand.
 In the 2015 event I cycled from Nottingham to Amsterdam via Leicester, Coventry, Northampton, Milton Keyens, Stevenage, London and Harwich - spinning more than 350 miles in just 4 days.

-I am currently a non-paid columnist for the Nottingham Post, writing all sorts of stories about cycling.
+I was, for a brief time, a non-paid columnist for the Nottingham Post, writing all sorts of stories about cycling.
 I was quite shocked, yet delighted that one of the editors phoned me and asked me to do this.

 i am a BLOGGER

 The Internet has become a remarkable fount of economic and social innovation largely because